Writing and Testing Rules

 logical evaluation.
 Most operators are simple, like is, starts with etc. These simple nodes

-can be combined with boolean (true/false) logic using the and and or operators, which
+can be combined with Boolean (true/false) logic using the and and or operators, which

 themselves reference a series of nodes.
 The and node matches if all the sub-nodes match, while